RyanSy/react-tic-tac-toe/README.md

 * added clicked array to state - values set via handleClick(i)
 * added locations array of values of move locations
 * values in clicked array correspond to index of item in locations to determine move location

+2. Bold the currently selected item in the move list.
+* if move === this.state.stepNumber, set class of <a> to 'active'.